marklogic/flux/docs/import/import-files/delimited-text.md

 The `import-delimited-files` command supports aggregating related rows together to produce hierarchical documents.
 See [Aggregating rows](../aggregating-rows.md) for more information.

+## Reading compressed files

+Flux will automatically read files compressed with GZIP when they have a filename ending in `.gz`; you do not need to specify a compression option.
+As noted in the "Advanced options" section below, you can use `-Pcompression=` to explicitly specify a compression algorithm if Flux is not able to read your compressed files automatically.

 ## Advanced options

 The `import-delimited-files` command reuses Spark's support for reading delimited text data.
 You can include any of